kevbite/kevbite.github.io/_posts/2014-03-09-testing-workflow-activities.md

 We would have to have our test waiting on a signal which is raised from one of the many events that the `WorkflowApplication` raises, then we would have to poke around in the `WorkflowApplication` object to find the data which we are asserting on.
 **Frankly it's just a lot of hard work.**

-But thankfully there is a nice nuget package that wraps all this functionality up in to a nice testing class.
+But thankfully there is a nice NuGet package that wraps all this functionality up into a nice testing class.

 So if we start by downloading the nuget package from [Microsoft.Activities.UnitTesting](http://www.nuget.org/packages/Microsoft.Activities.UnitTesting "Microsoft.Activities.UnitTesting").